u451f/industriekultur/README.md

 ## Scope

 For now, I'm only interested in mapping factories.
-Breweries and large scale food production can be part of this map.
+Breweries and large scale food production can be part of this map. (`map_data.json`)

 I'm not interested (yet) in mapping other industrial architecture (gas factories, gasometers, train lines, train supply tracks, etc.).
 However, one could imagine creating a second geoJSON file for those.
 Especially the (now removed) train supply tracks might be super interesting to map in the case of Leipzig.

+In `factory-canteens.json` I mapped another interesting part of industrial rehabilitation in Leipzig: canteens and restaurants that are located in former factories or on industrial areas.

 ## Goal